There is hope for everything to be made right.

 In my torrent of emotions and shame, I became rebellious and even more angry.

-It took twenty-two years, but I now have contact with my birth family and I can’t wait to get to know them, all over again.
+It took twenty-two years, but I now have contact with my birth family and I can’t wait to get to know them again.